 There are cases where one or both of the steel members that are intended to slide are curved surfaces.
 There are two ways of dealing with this.
 In all cases, the method should be approved by the engineer and spelled out by the detailer on the drawings.

 The first method is to fabricate an adapter to make the sliding surface flat.
 Using a common example, Fig. 1 shows a cut away of a pipeline.
-In this design, the curve of the pipe sits in a slide bearing mountingsfabricated steel mounting bracket that also provides a flat lower surface for the slide bearing.
+In this design, the curve of the pipe sits in a fabricated steel mounting bracket that also provides a flat lower surface for the slide bearing.
 Note, the slide bearing is still the typical upper and lower element, with the smaller lower element stationary and the larger upper element moving with the expansion and contraction of the pipe.

 Fig. 2 shows a more elaborate mounting bracket that ultimately results in a flat surface to allow for expansion and contraction.